Armenian cucumber: History

 Reportedly, they were also cultivated in specularia, cucumber houses glazed with oiled cloth.
 Pliny describes the Italian fruit as very small, probably like a gherkin.
 He also describes the preparation of a medication known as elaterium.
 However, some scholars believe that he was instead referring to Ecballium elaterium, known in pre-Linnean times as Cucumis silvestris or Cucumis asininus ('wild cucumber' or 'donkey cucumber'), a species different from the common cucumber.
 Pliny also writes about several other varieties of cucumber, including the cultivated cucumber, and remedies from the different types (9 from the cultivated; 5 from the "anguine;" and 26 from the "wild").

-Charlemagne had cucumis grown in his gardens in the 8th/9th century.

-A study published in 2018 concluded that melon yields in Israel can be improved by selection of local landraces.
-The study examined landraces collected from 42 fields, finding extensive variations in certain traits that could be cultivated to improve the local production.